eeroolli/research-tools/README.md

 ## Work in Progress
-There is a file IMPLEMENTATION_PLAN.md that describes the current status.
-Some parts of this project are completed and work well, others are still on the planning stage.
+There is a file implementation-plan.md that describes the current status.
+The book processing system is fully functional with advanced OCR capabilities, while the paper processing system and unified metadata system are in development.

 ## Overview